abbindustrigymnasium/anv-ndargr-nssnitt-ux-bg1a/README.md

 ### Sausage Near You

 Craving a delicious sausage?
 Use our "Sausage Near You" feature powered by **Google Maps** to find the nearest sausage restaurants in your area, by using your device ip adress. the google maps window is integrated into the website, so you can easly move around an fin out info about your nearest sausage.
+You can also at the end of the page sea a table of the amout of sausages prduced since 1980.

 ### Sausage of the Day